 A pretty small percentage of filers endure full-blown audits for this reason.
 Most IRS tax audits are so mundane that Americans don’t even realize they’re technically being audited.

 The IRS has stepped into the computer age right along with the rest of us.
 It has a computer known as DIF, which stands for "discriminate information function."
 All incoming tax returns are fed through DIF to get the computer’s opinion of the information contained there.

-An IRS agent will step in for a human look at a tax return when DIF becomes agitated.
+An IRS agent will step in for a human look at a tax return when and if DIF becomes agitated.
 The agent can overrule DIF, or it can tag the return and send it to an examining group.
-Ultimately, this group will determine whether the return should be audited.
+This group will ultimately determine whether the return should be audited.

 Common Audit Triggers

-Or maybe the income you reported doesn’t match up with what was cited on your 1099 form or W-2 form.
+Or maybe the income you reported doesn’t match up with what was cited on your 1099 forms or W-2 form.
 Keep in mind that virtually everyone you collect money from during the year must submit copies of these informational returns to the IRS, so the IRS has them on file.
 Payors must submit a Form 1099-NEC if they pay an independent contractor just $600 or more all year as of tax year 2021.
 That's not just a single payment but the total of all payments combined.

 DIF Might Not Be Involved

 Sometimes you might simply be unlucky enough to have crossed financial paths with someone else or another business that’s being audited.
 It might be a totally innocent correlation, but the IRS feels it’s necessary to take a closer look at your tax situation just to be on the safe side.
-This can happen even if DIF doesn’t notice anything amiss.
-The IRS wants to rule out guilt by association, but if an agent doesn’t pick up on an anomaly with your own return, it won’t be audited.
+This can happen even if DIF doesn’t notice anything amiss with your own return.
+The IRS wants to rule out guilt by association, but your own return won't be audited if an agent doesn’t pick up on an anomaly with it.

 Some Audits Are More Serious